JayCuthrell/jaycuthrell.com/_pages/about.md

 * By 2015, VCE exceeded $3.0 Billion Annual Run Rate and becomes an EMC Company.
 * In October 2015, Dell and EMC agree to largest merger in IT history for a reported $67 Billion.
 * By late 2016, Dell EMC were combined and by 2020 became known as Dell Technologies.
-* In 2020, my time at Dell Technologies ended and I'm on the search my next adventure.
+* In 2020, my time at Dell Technologies ended and I'm on my next adventure at [Faction](https://www.factioninc.com/).

 [To be continued...](/resume/)